bigtreetech/docs/docs/Octopus MAX EZ.md

 ## PRECAUTIONS

 !!! warning
-    Unplugging and plugging operations should be performed under the condition of power off.
+   Perform plugging/unplugging only when powered off.

-    Ensure that the voltage selection matches the fan's working voltage to prevent damage.
+    Ensure that the voltage selection matches the fan's working voltage to prevent damage

-If you need other resources for this product, please visit https://github.com/bigtreetech/ and find them yourself.
-If you cannot find the resources you need, you can contact our after-sales support.
+For additional resources related to this product, please visit our GitHub repository at https://github.com/bigtreetech/.
+Should you require resources not readily available there, please contact our after-sales support team.

-If you encounter other problems during use, feel free to contact us, and we are answering them carefully; any good opinions or suggestions on our products are welcome, too and we will consider them carefully.
+If you encounter any other issues during use, or if you have feedback or suggestions for our products, we welcome you to reach out.
+Our team carefully reviews all inquiries and appreciates your insights.
 Thank you for choosing BIGTREETECH.
-Your support means a lot to us!
+We value your support.